-Participation awards must be presented to all vaulters attending State Championships in the form of certificates, special ribbons, badges, stickers etc.
+Participation awards must be presented to all vaulters attending State and National Championships in the form of certificates, special ribbons, badges, stickers etc.

-Participation awards at National Championships must be in the form of sew-on cloth badges.
+Participation awards at National Championships can be in the form of sew-on cloth badges.

 2.1 Steward